What is the Quality Payment Program?

 - CMS MIPS Overview

-- 2019 What is the Quality performance category in MIPS?
+- What is the Quality performance category of MIPS in 2020?

 - What is the cost performance category of MIPS and how is it scored in 2019?